varnishcache-friends/libvmod-geoip2/README.md

 A Varnish master VMOD to query MaxMind GeoIP2 DB files.

-For Varnish 4 and 5 support refer to the master branch.
+For Varnish 4.1/5.x and 6.0 refer to the oldstable and master branches, respectively.

 ## Requirements